watchfires/Responsive-Contact-Form/README.md

 # Responsive Contact Form

 This is a responsive, mobile-first contact form that was made with HTML and CSS, utlizing CSS Grid Layout.
-It includes some Font Awesome icons and an [Animate.css](https://daneden.github.io/animate.css/) entry animation.
-It was adapted from a Traversy Media YouTube [video](https://youtu.be/Sb5qOa3R4hY).
+It includes some Font Awesome icons and a Firebase backend for storing form data.
+It was adapted from two Traversy Media YouTube videos:  [form creation](https://youtu.be/Sb5qOa3R4hY) and [Firebase backend implementation](https://youtu.be/PP4Tr0l08NE).

 ## Screenshots